zefirka/reduxto/README.md

 ### Reducer methods

-By standard Reducto is made for work with flat objects in store, with ID as key property (normalized JSON API data) for example:
+By standard reduxto is made for work with flat objects in store, with ID as key property (normalized JSON API data) for example:

 ```
 {